Back to Listing

 The age in which we live and do business is ruled by technology.
 Every day, on the personal as well as business level, we transact via digital technology.
 We do this through email, mobile devices, apps, social media, web-based sites.
 Your Intellectual Property (the data surrounding and about you and your business) is the heart of your business and, according to cyber security experts, you need to understand your data footprint and the data you hold; manage and secure it.

-According to data gathered by Stay Smart Online: “43 percent of all cybercrime targets small business”, which is why you need to protect the soft and hard assets of your business and your customers.
+According to data gathered by Stay Smart Online back in 2018: “43 percent of all cybercrime targets small business”, which is why you need to protect the soft and hard assets of your business and your customers.
 Westpac has identified a comprehensive list of scams and frauds for which to be on the lookout.

-The bank has also launched a comprehensive security information section online: providing tips and explanations on how it protects customers; how you can protect yourself and your business, and a one-time offer for 6 months' free software protection with McAfee for up to five devices.
+The bank has also launched a comprehensive security information section online: providing tips and explanations on how it protects customers; how you can protect yourself and your business.

 In business and personally, take the time to test and reset your data management systems and make sure the data you own is secure.
 Your business data includes, but is not limited to, your brand and reputation, your business ideas and concepts, as well as customer and supplier data.
 Like your own personal data, all that data is valuable, and that’s what makes it valuable to hackers.

 According to urban myth, the details of one credit card are worth about $4 on the criminal market.
-Not much of an incentive you’d think, but if you’ve got a thousand customers’ details in your easily hackable database – there’s incentive… and there goes your reputation as the business holding the details which is hacked.
+Not much of an incentive you’d think, but if you’ve got a thousand customers’ details in your easily hackable database.
+Now, there’s incentive… and there goes your reputation if you're hacked.

-Every month, “59 percent of Australian organisations have their business interrupted by a cyber breach”.
-From the smallest to the largest we are vulnerable to scams, hacking, phishing, ransomware, viruses, spam.
+From the smallest to the largest businesses we are vulnerable to scams, hacking, phishing, ransomware, viruses, spam.

-At the recent Global Summit of Women, one of the entrepreneurial breakout sessions dealt with how to protect your business in the internet age.
+At a Global Summit of Women conference, one of the breakout sessions dealt with how to protect your business in the internet age.
 Three speakers, Terri Janke, an Australian IP lawyer; Katherine Robins, Partner, Cybersecurity, Deloitte Australia, and Laura Affat, Cybersecurity adviser, Oracle (Australia), had some wonderful tips for business and personal use.
 The session was moderated by the founder and CEO of Grupo AIA (Spain), Regina Llopis.
 Her company is a leading artificial intelligence software consultancy.